geospace-code/georinex/README.rst

 PyRinex
 =======

-RINEX 2.1 reader in Python -- reads NAV and OBS files into Pandas 3-D Panel for easy use in analysis and plotting.
+RINEX 2.1 reader in Python -- reads NAV and OBS files into xarray.DataArray for easy use in analysis and plotting.

 Writes to HDF5 (for couple order of magnitude speedup in reading and allows filtering/processing of gigantic files too large to fit into RAM).